TerenceTamuka/handy-man-services-fullstack-project/README.md

 __F03 User Authentication (Register, Login, Logout)__

 User authentication methods were implemented to ensure that if a user wants to book a service, they would either have to login if they are already registered or register first then make a booking request.
+The registration form also has an option for if user wants to view their password if they click on the __eye icon__.

 Login and logout pages were created to facilitate full and secure authentication.
 Each time a user logs in or out, a session message feedback displays below the navbar.